NPM hell, it's more than a package dependency problem

 - Learn more about versioning symbols and use them with attention [6]

-- Avoid using expired packages, maintain them as regularly as possible (this is the real case when we were looking for a problem, while some of our packages were just expired)
+- Avoid using expired packages.
+Maintain them as regularly as possible (this was the actual case when we were looking for a problem, while some of our boxes were just expired)

 - Do not run npm install --save while testing some libraries